-Proposed Regulations on Accessible Delete Mechanism – Delete Request and Opt–out Platform (“DROP”) System Requirements
+Proposed Regulations on Accessible Deletion Mechanism – Delete Request and Opt–out Platform (“DROP”) System Requirements

 In 2023, the Legislature passed the Delete Act (Senate Bill (SB) 362, Chapter 709, Statutes of 2023), which requires the Agency to establish an accessible deletion mechanism that allows consumers to request from registered data brokers the deletion of all non–exempt personal information related to the consumer through a single deletion request to the Agency.
 On March 7, 2025, the California Privacy Protection Agency Board voted to commence formal rulemaking on the subject of the Accessible Deletion Mechanism.